robotenique/snacker/deliverables/iteration-03.review.md

 #### Decisions that did not turn out as well as we hoped

  * We didn’t manage to consistently hold our weekly progress review meetings.
 In the first online meeting on Nov 17th, during which members should report their progress by 6pm, only 3 people did so.
-And out of the 3 people, only 2 people did any significant amount of work.
+And out of the 3 people who reported on Nov 17th, only 2 people did any significant amount of work.
 However, we kept a good communication on the group chat.
 We were consistently discussing the issues and implementation during the most intense period of coding.

  * Allowing members to voluntarily choose tasks off trello whenever they want to.
 This results in inconsistent contributions to the project throughout the entire period of a few weeks.
 Again, some members were making excuses of having exams and other coursework at the start of the sprint and therefore the majority of work was forced to be done at the end of the “sprint”, which means, we were implementing the code close to the deadline on 30 Nov.